SS Albert M. Boe

 SS Albert M. Boe is a Liberty ship laid down on 11 July 1945 at the East Yard of New England Shipbuilding Corporation in Portland, Maine, as a boxed aircraft transport.
-The ship is notable as the final liberty ship built.
+The ship is notable as the final Liberty ship built.

-She was named after Chief Engineer Albert M. Boe who remained in the engine room acting to control the spread of fire, despite fatal burns, when an engine of the aircraft repair vessel U.S. Army SS Colonel William J. McKiernan (FS-216) carrying the 13th Aircraft Maintenance Unit exploded on Friday, 13 April 1945.
-He is credited with saving the lives of other crew members by that action and received the posthumous Merchant Marine Distinguished Service Medal.
+She was named after Albert M. Boe, a civilian Chief Engineer who remained in the engine room of the US Army aircraft repair ship FS-214 to stop the engines and fight fires after an engine explosion on 13 April 1945.
+He suffered fatal burns but was credited with saving the lives of other crew members by that action and received the posthumous Merchant Marine Distinguished Service Medal.

 History

 Albert M. Boe was assigned hull number 3132 by the U.S. Maritime Commission (USMC), launched on 26 September 1945, assigned official number 248849 and delivered to the War Shipping Administration (WSA) on 30 October 1945.
 The ship was a special boxed aircraft transport variant of the standard Liberty with four large holds, rather than the usual five and kingpost lifting gear instead of the usual booms.
 The C5 design varied in other respects from the standard C1 Liberty: